jimmc414/1filellm/README.md

 # LLM Content Harvester: Command Line Data Aggregator for LLM Ingestion

 **LLM Content Harvester** is a tool designed to simplify the aggregation and preprocessing of various data sources for ingestion into large language models (LLMs).
-Whether you're dealing with GitHub repositories, local directories, academic papers, or web pages, this utility processes the data into text for LLMs through an efficient command-line interface.
+GitHub repositories, local directories, academic papers, and web pages are processed into text for LLMs through an efficient command-line interface.

 ## Key Features: